MetPX/sarracenia/doc/design/plan.rst

 This functionality will not be present initially, but needs to figure into later plans.

-dd_box
+sr_box
 ~~~~~~

 Essentially DropBox functionality, provided over the sarracenia switching infrastructure.
 This is a wrapper around the the components built in earlier iterations to provide
 dropbox emulation.

-- dd_subscribe reproduces remote writes
+- sr_subscribe reproduces remote writes
-- dd_watch posts local writes (while ignoring dd_subscribe ones)
+- sr_watch posts local writes (while ignoring sr_subscribe ones)
-- something (to do the writes to the switch from local.) probably just fire off a dd_sender.
+- something (to do the writes to the switch from local.) probably just fire off a sr_sender.
-  or will switch have dd_sara lying around, so no need? what about firewalls?
+  or will switch have sr_sara lying around, so no need? what about firewalls?
 - default switch (sftp.science.gc.ca ?)
 - encfs provides privacy layer (dropbox is default private, dd is default public)